rahulennazhiyil/Angular_Q-A/README.md

 * Directives are instructions in the DOM.
 Examples: *ngFor, *ngIf, and custom directives.
 * Custom directives can be created using @Directive decorator.

+==> What is the purpose of the @Input and @Output decorators?
+* @Input is used to pass data from parent to child components,
+* while @Output is used to emit events from child to parent components.

+==> How do you pass data from a parent to a child component?
+* Use the @Input decorator on the child component's property.

+==> What is lazy Loading?
+* Lazy Loading in Angular refers to a technique where components or modules are only loaded when they are needed, rather than all at once when the application initially starts.
+This can significantly improve performance, especially for larger applications with many components.

 BASIC COMMANDS USED IN ANGULAR
 ------------------------------